ShanWehttam/Cypress_cucumber_image_snapshot/README.md

 # SWAGLABS demo
-My weapon of choice for this task has been Cypress.
+My Weapon of choice for this task has been Cypress.
 I've also added the cucumber plugin to follow a process that respects user scenarios

 ## Installing the demo